Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Accounting For Risk with Coupled-entropy

 And similar to the standard deviation, the arithmetic mean and -2/3 mean play roles as measures of the fluctuation.
-We will use these metrics to assess the probability inferences and a related generalization of the loss functions will be used to improve the robustness of the training.
-Figure \ref{fig3} shows an example of input images from the MNIST dataset and the generated output images produced by the VAE.
+We will use these metrics to assess the probability inferences.
+A related generalization of the loss functions, described in the next section, will be used to improve the robustness of the training.
+Figure \ref{fig2} shows an example of input images from the MNIST dataset and the generated output images produced by the VAE.
 Despite the blur in some output images, the VAE succeeds in generating very similar images with the input.
-However, the histogram in Figure \ref{fig4} describing the likelihood for the input data x under the trained VAE shows that the probabilities of ground truth range over a large scale.
-The arithmetic mean or Decisiveness is $10^{-15}$ .
-The geometric mean or Accuracy, is $10^{-37}$ .
-The -2/3 mean or Robustness is $10^{-77}$ .
-The neutral accuracy is near the mode of the histogram.
-The minimal value of -2/3 mean metric indicates the poor robustness of the VAE model, which can be improved.
+However, the histogram in Figure \ref{fig3}, which plots the frequency of the likelihoods over a log scale, shows that the probabilities of ground truth range over a large scale.
+The geometric mean or Accuracy captures the central tendency of the distribution at $10^{-37}$ .
+The Robustness and the Decisiveness capture the span of the fluctuation in the distribution.
+The -2/3 mean or Robustness is $10^{-77}$ and the arithmetic mean or Decisiveness is $10^{-15}$.
+The minimal value of -2/3 mean metric is an indicator of the poor robustness of the VAE model, which can be improved.

 The metrics derive from a translation of a generalized entropy function back to the probability domain.
 Use of the geometric mean for accuracy derives from the Boltzmann-Gibbs-Shannon entropy, which measures the average uncertainty of a system and is equal to the arithmetic average of the negative logarithm of the probability distribution,